crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

     function: { function to use to run your script, if path or command is not specified }
     folder: { folder where your script should run }
-    schedule: { schedule to use to run your script, specified using extended crontab syntax -- second-of-minute minute-of-hour
-                hour-of-day day-of-month month-of-year day-of-week }
 repository:
   uri: { uri of repository that contains your script }
   folder: { folder that contains this configuration file }